AirTags for Dementia Wandering

 I’m a fan of using beacons and trackers, such as Apple AirTags and Tile tags, and I use them myself to help keep tabs on my senior loved ones.

-But there are some things caregivers should know about using AirTags for dementia wandering, such as how to use them safely, legally, and correctly.
-Understanding what AirTags can do and where they fall short is key to making the right choice for your situation.
+But there are a few important things caregivers should know about using AirTags for dementia wandering.
+It’s especially important to understand how to use them safely, legally, and effectively.
+Knowing what AirTags can and cannot do helps you make the right choice for your situation.

 Apple created AirTags to locate personal belongings like keys, wallets, and bags.
 While some caregivers repurpose them to track loved ones, it’s essential to recognize their limits.

-- They rely on nearby Apple devices (30-100 ft, depending on environment) to update locations
+• They rely on nearby Apple devices (30–100 feet, depending on the environment) to update locations

-- They require a battery that generally lasts a year
+• They require a battery that generally lasts about one year

 AirTags use Bluetooth to send out a secure signal that nearby Apple devices can detect.
 These devices, whether yours or someone else’s, quietly update the AirTag’s location in your Find My app through Apple’s Find My network, which includes millions of devices.

-- They are reliable in rural areas, during car travel, or areas with limited iPhone presence, which are needed to signal the tag’s location
+• They are less reliable in rural areas, during car travel, or in areas with limited iPhone presence

-Knowing this helps you plan where and how to use AirTags effectively or if they suit your needs.
+Knowing this helps you plan where and how to use AirTags effectively.
 In many cases, they add helpful peace of mind, but for high-risk situations or remote areas, it’s wise to combine them with tools that provide real-time GPS tracking.

 Some people with dementia may become anxious or fixated on unfamiliar objects, especially if they feel unusual.
 The way you place an AirTag matters.

-- Don’t place them in RFID-blocking wallets or metal containers (they block the signal)
+• Don’t place them in RFID-blocking wallets or metal containers (these block the signal)

-- If using it in a purse, have at least one backup tag on an item that is more likely to go with the person during an elopement or wandering event.
+• If using it in a purse, have at least one backup tag on an item that is more likely to go with the person during a wandering event

-Even when your intention is safety, tracking a person using any device, such as AirTag on their items, can raise legal and ethical issues.
+Even when your intention is safety, tracking a person using any device such as an AirTag can raise legal and ethical questions.

 Use AirTags with:

-Every situation is different, but safety can improve when you use multiple methods tailored to your loved one’s habits and needs.
+Every situation is different, but safety improves when you use multiple methods tailored to your loved one’s habits and needs.

 AirTags offer an affordable, easy-to-use tool to help caregivers feel more secure, but they aren’t a one-size-fits-all solution.
 When used thoughtfully and paired with other tools, they can become part of a reliable, layered safety plan.